 My birthday is July 18, 1953.
 I was born in Walnut Ridge, Arkansas.
 I am the youngest of five children.
 I have two older brothers, an older sister and a twin!
 Although my brothers and sisters and I live far from each other in distance, we enjoy using technology to keep in touch and we love being together.

 My twin sister’s name is Kathy.
 We are very different.
 She is creative and spontaneous.
 I am cautious.
 She lives in Florida and I live in Oklahoma.

-My family moved to Oklahoma from Arkansas when I was in first grade.
-My husband Bob and I dated when we were in high school.
-Then while Bob was attending the University of Oklahoma, I moved to Oklahoma City at the age of 18 to work.
-[Here are lessons I learned from my first job.]
-Three years later we were married.
-When Bob graduated, we moved to Tulsa where Bob worked for an oil and gas company.
+When I was in the first grade, my family moved to a small town in Oklahoma called Enid.
+My husband Bob and I met when we were in high school.
+Then Bob moved to Norman to attend the University of Oklahoma and I moved to Oklahoma City to work.
+Here are lessons I learned from my first job.
+Three years later we were married and we moved to Tulsa where Bob worked for an oil and gas company.
 I worked as a secretary until Sarah was born in 1980, then I became a “stay-at-home” mom.
 Taylor was born in 1984 so my life was filled with family, my church and volunteer activities.
-I also homeschooled our children for three years when they were in elementary grades.
+I also homeschooled our children for three years when they were in elementary school.